 Automated Clearing House (ACH) is quickly becoming a major part of the payment ecosystem.
 Although credit card brands such as Visa and Mastercard approve payments on their own networks, many merchants and payment processors can still use the ACH system to process a certain type of payment.

-Many payment processors use the ACH network to transfer funds overnight to complete transactions for various next day and same day funding products.
+Many payment processors use the ACH network to transfer funds overnight to complete transactions for various next-day funding and same-day funding products.
 ACH is also the preferred mode of payment for subscription-based and recurring revenue transactions.

 What is ACH?

 ACH (Automated Clearing House) is a fund transfer system used among banks to process U.S.-based transactions.
 These transactions are typically low in value and are often recurring, such as subscriptions, payroll, or monthly bills.
 ACH is operated by NACHA, which was formerly known as National Automated Clearing House Association.
 NACHA is a self-regulatory body that manages ACH rules, sets operating protocols, and offers security to transactions.

 ACH transactions can be payment transactions or direct deposit transactions and may be initiated by an individual, a business, or a government body.
 The bank that initiates the ACH transaction is referred to as the originating depository financial institution, or ODFI.
 The ODFI processes ACH transactions in batches at different set timings during the day.
 An ACH transaction is one of the fast ways to process fund transfers.

 What are ACH Returns?

 What merchants should understand is what they should do in the event these ACH transactions are returned.
 Before we go into the details of the return codes, there are a few parties involved in an ACH transaction that should be defined for clarity.

 Originator – the client requesting the transaction.
 This can be an individual, a business, or a government body.